Friends-Of-Noso/The-Protocol/docs/chapter_01.md

-# Chapter 1: The Handshake and the PING-PONG
+# Chapter 1: The Handshake and the Ping-Pong

 ## Introduction